How to get your tax documents in order prior to tax time

 4. Decide how you will file

-Once you’re ready to file your taxes, you have the choice to do so electronically, or mail in paper forms.
-Last year, nearly 78% of U.S. residents filed their taxes electronically.
+Once you’re ready to file your taxes, you have the choice to do so electronically or mail in paper forms.
+In 2023, nearly 94% of U.S. residents filed their taxes electronically.

 Prepare and conquer the season